makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* These vaults will be onboarded and migration of Nexo's positions will take place in a future executive vote as the Protocol Engineering Core Unit's schedule allows.
+* It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the executive vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**